getlantern/lantern-docs/code_review_checklist.md

 # Code Review Checklist

+[ ] Code developed on a branch from devel
+[ ] Code pull requested to devel
 [ ] Everything checked in
 [ ] Unit tests updated
 [ ] All unit tests passing